AroenvR/nestjs-demo/README.md

 Execute `npm run test` to run all tests once.
 Execute `npm run test:watch` to run all tests on watch, rerunning on each file change.
 Execute `npm run test SomeFile.test.ts` to run a specific test once.
+Execute `npm run test something` to run all files with a specific prefix once.
 Execute `npm run test:watch SomeFile.test.ts` to run a specific test on watch, rerunning on each file change.
+Execute `npm run test:watch something` to run all files with a specific prefix on watch, rerunning on each file change.
 Execute `npm run test:coverage` to run all test once with a coverage report.

 ## Resources